PhDNoe/PhDNoe/README.md

 ![separador](https://i.imgur.com/4gX5WFr.png)
-- 👋 Hi, I’m @PhDNoe.
+- 👋 Hi, I’m Noelia.
 I am an Electronic Engineer and advanced student of software engineering.
 - 👀 I am interested in Artificial Intelligence and data science applied to areas such as bioengineering, medicine, cryptocurrencies and video games.
 - 🌱 I’m currently learning SQL and MongoDB.
 - 💞️ I am looking to collaborate on projects that allow me to put into practice all the knowledge I have acquired throughout my professional career as an Electronic Engineer.